| Welcome to Cornerstone Christian University

 The Commission for Independent Education holds statutory responsibilities concerning nonpublic post-secondary educational institutions.
 In alignment with the Florida Department of Education’s objective of creating a seamless educational system, its functions include consumer protection, program enhancement, institutional policy development, data management, and the licensure of independent schools, colleges, and universities.

-Accreditation is strictly a voluntary decision and is basically an organized way of determining the acceptance of credits or degrees from any particular institution.
-Since academic recognition is a continual process, the administration, faculty, and staff of NTAAC have committed to provide the highest quality standards of service without compromising, the standards and the integrity of NTAAC.
+Since academic recognition is a continual process, the administration, faculty, and staff of NTAAC have committed to providing the highest quality standards of service without compromising the standards and the integrity of NTAAC.

 ntaac

 Cornerstone Christian University/DBA of Cornerstone University of Florida opted to adhere to such hindrance by a secular institution, which refutes our biblical and moral values.
 CCU has sought accreditation through the National Trans-Regional Accrediting Association Council (NTAAC).
-NTAAC is a third-party, privately-operated agency, which is not affiliated with the federal government, or the US Department of Education.
+NTAAC is a third-party, privately operated agency, which is not affiliated with the federal government or the US Department of Education.
 NTAAC accredits mainly private and biblically based universities and colleges.
 For more information, visit www.ntaac.org.
 With its superb services, NTAAC has become the best-known accreditation association serving Christian and non-Christian institutions nationally and internationally.

 To clarify, accreditation is not a legal requirement, and no institution is mandated to be accredited.
 It is a voluntary, third-party evaluation process designed to assess the transferability of credits or the recognition of degrees from a particular institution.
 However, it is important to note that an institution should not be judged solely based on its accreditation status.
 Since academic recognition is an ongoing process, CCU’s administration, faculty, and staff are committed to maintaining the highest standards of education, without compromising our biblical and ethical principles.
 Ultimately, an institution should be evaluated based on the quality of its programs, not merely on its accreditation.